SimoneCiciliano/SimoneCiciliano/README.md

+<h1 align='center'>Simone Ciciliano</h1>

-<h1 align='center'>Hey there!
-I'm Simone</h1>
+Hi there!
+I'm Simone

-Computational Linguist by training, I'm at the crossroads between Machine Learning Engineering and Interaction Design (Human-Centred AI).
+Computational Linguist by training, I'm at the crossroads between Machine Learning Engineering and Conversation Design.

 I like building useful and usable language-enabled tools, as well as contributing to research.
+The most interesting thing I've heard in the Last few years is Human-Centered AI, and that's what I try to contribute to.

-I can speak several languages (human and programming ones), but I use Python 90% of the time.
+I can speak several languages, as well as programming languages, but with both people and computers I use Python 90% of the time.

 -------------------------------------------------------